openbakery/gradle-xcodePlugin/Documentation/Parameters.md

 	default value: empty

-* _mobileProvisionURI_ - URI where the mobile provision profile is located that should be used when signing the app
+* _mobileProvisionURI_ - URI where the mobile provision profile is located that should be used when signing the app.
+You can also specify multiple provisining profiles as array when you have an app exenstion e.g. `[ 'file:///first.mobileprovision', 'file:///second.mobileprovision']`

 	default value: empty